christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 calls Satan "Beelzebul" (Matthew 12:24)---a deliberate mockery of Zeus-Baal.
 Scythian Sar (king) became Esau (Edom) the progenitor of the Edomites in the bible, a metaphor for the forces of oppression and injustice.
-Saka (scythian tribe) became Satan (adversary).
+Saka (Scythian tribe) is a near-perfect homophone for the name of Satan (adversary).
 The Jewish version of Antichrist (Armilus) is based on Romulus (Armilus is a Hebrew corruption or adaptation of the Latin name Romulus).
 Lucifer, or "lucem ferre", which means "light-bearer" or "morning star", is Venus who was